joseestudillo/kafka-quick-start/README.md

 kafka-topics.sh --create --zookeeper $ZOOKEEPER_HOST_LIST --replication-factor $REPLICATION_FACTOR --partitions $N_PARTITIONS --topic $TOPIC
 ```

 The scripts `scripts/create-topic.sh` or `scripts/create-replicated-topic.sh` will do this automatically.
+Notice that if you don't require specific topic configuration setting the property `auto.create.topics.enable` in the brokers will create the topics automatically when they are requested.

 With zookeeper up, the broker(s) running and the topic created we can now produce and consume messages.
 The easiest way to test this is using the console consumer and the console producer included in the Kafka binaries.
 To do so, the scripts  `scripts/start-cli-producer.sh` and `scripts/start-cli-consumer.sh` will do that getting the topic name as parameter.